Todd Bridges: Legal and criminal problems

-Bridges started smoking marijuana as a 15-year-old star on Diff'rent Strokes.
 In his twenties, Bridges battled a crack cocaine and methamphetamine addiction.
-He bought and sold drugs to support his addiction.
+He bought and sold drugs to support his habit.
 Bridges was arrested for felony assault and cocaine possession.

 In 1983, Bridges was fined $240 for carrying a concealed firearm.
-In 1987, he received a suspended sentence after pleading no contest when charged with making a bomb threat.
+In 1987, he received a suspended sentence after pleading no contest to the charge of making a bomb threat.

 In 1989, Bridges was arrested and tried for the attempted murder of Kenneth "Tex" Clay, a Los Angeles-area drug dealer who prosecutors argued had been shot by Bridges.
 Bridges pleaded not guilty and was represented by the famous defense attorney Johnnie Cochran, who argued that Bridges was an abused minor who had been driven to drugs by an exploitative entertainment industry and was now being framed.
-A witness finally testified that Bridges was not present at the shooting, and Bridges was acquitted of all charges by a jury.
+A witness further testified that Bridges was not present at the shooting, and Bridges was acquitted of all charges by a jury.

-Bridges was arrested on December 29, 1992, on suspicion of transporting narcotics for sale and possession of a loaded firearm after Burbank, California police officers discovered methamphetamines and a loaded gun in his car.
+Bridges was arrested on December 29, 1992, on suspicion of transporting narcotics for sale and for the possession of a loaded firearm after Burbank, California police officers discovered methamphetamines and a loaded gun in his car.
 He was released on $10,000 bail.
 Bridges stopped using drugs on February 24, 1993, after years of use.